LocalHeroesUK/api-guide/README.md

 ####  JWT Structure

 To access our API you will need to create a JWT that you will pass as a bearer token in your HTTPS requests.
+This JWT has to be generated with every new request.
 The format of the JWT is: -

 Header
 ```json